 Judy East, Director (573)438-4363 (before 3 pm) or (573)438-2156 ext 43 (after 4pm)

-A: Spring textbooks will be available on line on or about December 1st.
-Spring textbook sales begin at the main campus bookstore (including on line order pick-up) January 5th.
+A: Summer textbooks will be available on line on or about May 30th.
+Summer textbook sales begin at the main campus bookstore (including on line order pick-up) May 30th.

 Q: What should I do if I register early and decide not to attend MAC?

 A: You need to complete a “Withdrawl/Exit Form” and submit it to the Business Office.
 This form is available on the Park Hills campus and at any Outreach Center.
 Failure to complete this form will result in your being liable for fees and may result in “F” being recorded on your permanent record.

 Q: Whom do I contact if I have any difficulties with registration or have questions about registration?